Lochcarron: Amenities

 Lochcarron contains a variety of local services.
 These include two petrol stations, a Spar shop (which has a Post Office counter), a library, a nursing home (attached to which is the local library), medical centre and tartan weaving heritage shop.

 There are also two hotels (offering entertainment and meals), a restaurant and two cafés.
 The community hall hosts a number of public events including ceilidhs and sales; and sports such as indoor bowls and short tennis.

 There are a number of self catering and bed and breakfast establishments, many of which are members of the local business association.

+Within the community is are three Presbyterian denominations: Lochcarron Free Church of Scotland (part of the Applecross and Lochcarron Free Church), Lochcarron Free Presbyterian Church, and the Church of Scotland (part of South West Ross Parish Church).

 Education

-The local primary school stands at the entrance to the village, with 43 pupils (as of December 2019).
+The local primary school stands at the entrance to the village, with 43 pupils (as of December 2025).
 The primary school offers both English and Gaelic Medium education.
 Plockton High School is the nearest secondary school to Lochcarron.
+The present building was built in 1937, replacing the original one in 1876.

 Employment

-The area's biggest employment sectors include tourism, crofting, and fish farming.
+The area's biggest employment sectors include tourism, crofting and fish farming.
 Other employers include transportation via sea and road, and quarry work.
 Service industries include engineering, motor garages, health services and education.
-The Howard Doris Centre employs people in the care sector.
+The Howard Doris Centre, opened in August 1996, provides sheltered accommodation for local people, in addition to other care facilities including respite care.

 Sport and recreation

 Sailing is a popular activity amongst the local and visiting population, and as such, a local RYA accredited, and Volvo Championship Club hosts free sailing sessions every Wednesday evening (between April and October), and racing sessions every Sunday afternoon.
-It currently enlists over 100 members.
+It currently has over 100 members.

 Lochcarron is home to the local shinty team Lochcarron Camanachd.
 The team currently play their home games at Battery Park in the west end of the village.
 The playing field is used during the week for training, and knockabout sessions.

-There is a 9-hole course in the area which is over 150 years old.
+Lochcarron Golf Club is a 9-hole golf course which was founded in 1908.
 The golf club's clubhouse offers catering facilities and golf clubs available to hire.

 The nearby Attadale hosts an annual Highland Games every third Saturday of July.